bottkars/201-azurestack-harbor-registry/README.md

 This template deploys a Basic Harbor Container registry with HTTPS Support on Azure Stack It supports generation og self-signed certificates OR use of Custom Certificates

-when USing external Certificates, an external DNS Name can be used as well ( needs to be configured in your DNS )
+when Using external Certificates, an external DNS Name can be used as well ( needs to be configured in your DNS )

 ## basic deployment using self-signed certificates

 ```bash
 DNS_LABEL_PREFIX=devregistry # this should be the azurestack cloudapp dns name , e.g. Harbor, Mandatory